Doctor of Philosophy in Business Administration (Specialization in Homeland Security), Northcentral University, 2017

 Bachelor of Arts in Sociology, University of Oregon, 1999

-A Marin County native with more than 12 years of experience in higher education, Dr. Damien Hansen is currently the Director of Academic Programs for the School of Extended and International Education at Sonoma State University.
+A Marin County native with more than 16 years of experience in higher education, Dr. Damien Hansen founded Hansen Consulting in 2023 and is currently working under several contracts as a workforce development consultant, grants manager, and event planner.
+His current clients include the Solano Community College District, Workforce Innovation Labs, and Futuro Health.
+Prior to founding Hansen Consulting, Dr. Hansen served for almost five years as the Director of Academic Programs for the School of Extended and International Education at Sonoma State University.
 He earned his Ph.D. in business administration with a specialization in homeland security from Northcentral University.
 His cumulative 3.96 GPA earned him honors at graduation, including inductions into the Alpha Phi Sigma National Criminal Justice Honor Society and the Delta Mu Delta International Honor Society in Business.
 During his doctoral pursuits, Damien was awarded the Henry J. Reilly Memorial Scholarship, which is awarded to members of the armed forces who have demonstrated superior intellectual ability, motivation, and desire for higher educational attainments, along with a sincere interest in the welfare of the United States of America.
 His published doctoral dissertation addresses the impact of current economic and demographic trends on the sustainability of existing business models in higher education.

 Dr. Hansen is also a seasoned real estate investor with rental properties in several states.
 After the North Bay fires of 2017 devoured more than 5,100 homes, Damien felt compelled to do his part to mitigate the burgeoning housing crisis in Sonoma County.
 The fires were barely extinguished when he began contacting local contractors and city officials in Petaluma to propose his concept for a new rental property to provide long-term housing for construction workers tasked with rebuilding the burned regions of Sonoma County.
 The construction project was completed in October 2019.